Mide993/housing-crisis/README.md

 ### What is this application for?
 In the north of Ireland, decisions about new build public housing programmes are supposed to be made following assessing housing need in different areas.
 This includes the numbers of people experiencing homelessness and housing need, the availability of current public housing and any forthcoming plans to build new housing (additional stock).

-Official statistics are a necessary component of this decision making process and are critical in enabling the public to hold politicians and publc officials to account.
+Official statistics are a necessary component of this decision making process and are critical in enabling the public to hold politicians and public officials to account.

 "Belfast's Housing Crisis by Area" is a response to the Northern Ireland Housing Executive's 2016 decision to cease periodic publications of key statistics relating to homelessness and public housing provision.
-"Belfast's Housing Crisis by Area" is an attempt to generate the crowd-sourcing and sharing of statistics and information among community organisations and NGOs active on housing issues which, in turn, will assist in public housing campaigns and advocacy.
+"Belfast's Housing Crisis by Area" is an attempt to generate the crowd-sourcing and sharing of statistics and information among community organisations and NGOs active on housing rights issues which, in turn, will assist in public housing campaigns and advocacy.

 ### What does it do?
 Users can view 5 separate datasets, disaggregated by area (north, south, east and west), by visiting "Belfast's Housing Crisis by Area":